Prithvi Rajan: Career

 He made his debut in Kaivantha Kalai (2006) directed by his father Pandiarajan and the film opened to average reviews from critics.
 A critic noted Prithvi Rajan "makes his debut, does a convincing job and has his father's mannerisms."
 His next release, Naalaiya Pozhuthum Unnodu (2007), a romantic love story featuring Karthika Adaikalam had a much lower key release and failed at the box office.
 His next, Gemini Raghava's Vaidehi (2009), also featured the same actress.

 During the making of Padhinettan Kudi Ellai Arambam, he was injured in a fire accident and suffered burn injuries.
 The film released in December 2011 with little publicity.
-His current project is Varatti, which features him alongside his brother Prem Rajan.
+In 2011 his current project, with his brother Prem Rajan, was Varatti.